-We believe that all adoptive parents, kin, and customary carers have a right to advocacy, support and guidance throughout their lifelong journey.
+We believe that all adoptive, kin, and customary care parents have a right to advocacy, support and guidance throughout their lifelong journey.

 Adopt4Life would like to thank the Ministry of Children, Community, and Social Services for investing in permanency for adoptive families and understanding the critical importance of Parent2Parent Support.
 We are truly #StrongerTogether

 In our ongoing advocacy for expanded Parental Leave Employment Insurance Benefits for adoptive parents, kinship and customary caregivers, Adopt4Life—Ontario’s Adoptive Parents Association and the Adoption Council of Canada are seeking blogs from parents or caregivers across the country.
 The blogs would highlight your thoughts and hopes about an additional category of EI benefits called “attachment benefits,” which would give children more #TimeToAttach.
 We are working collaboratively on this initiative with a team of researchers from Western University.